 Can Yoga or Pilates Help SI Joint Pain?

 It depends.
 When Covid went down, many people turned to online yoga and Pilates instruction by watching videos on Youtube.
 The best approach to treating SI joint pain seems to be exercise, right?
 Have you noticed that most exercises aggravate your pain?
-Another way to think about it would be if your front end were out of alignment, would you drive it harder and faster?
-That’s obviously not the case.
-As a result, the damage is likely to develop and more significant problems may arise.
+Another way to think about it would be if your front end were out of alignment, would you drive it more challenging and faster?
+That’s not the case.
+As a result, the damage will likely develop, and more significant problems may arise.

 When you have SI joint pain, you should do whatever it takes to eliminate the cause.
 When back patients present with SI joint pain, I have seen too many Youtube physicians, trainers, or therapists simply instruct them to do some exercises in the office.

 Consider your structure before you seek treatment for your back pain.
-Perhaps you are experiencing back pain due to lifestyle changes, posture issues, etc. It’s more precise to say that these pains are a result of abnormal movement patterns and motor control.
+Perhaps you are experiencing back pain due to lifestyle changes, posture issues, etc. It’s more precise to say that these pains result from abnormal movement patterns and motor control.
 Today, many people have intolerant backs from flexion (bending forward).
 Using a seat cushion can prevent that from happening.

 When you sit hunched forward or bend over, you may exacerbate your pain and hinder the healing of your tissues.
-Therefore, it is also important to figure out your specific pain triggers and avoid them in order to recover fully your muscles, joints, and discs.
+Therefore, it is also essential to figure out your specific pain triggers and avoid them to fully recover your muscles, joints, and discs.

 An ideal pelvic region can only be achieved when the entire musculature, including the anterior chain (front) and posterior chain (back) muscles, is strengthened in a balanced manner.
-It is usually not beneficial to concentrate on a single muscle since it tends to create patterns that result in a lesser degree of stability.
+Concentrating on a single muscle is usually not beneficial since it creates patterns that result in less stability.
 It is essential to consider this point when discussing the best back pain office chair cushion later.

 Many forms of therapy aim to stretch muscles and increase the range of motion in the SI joints.
-There is a downside to this: people who have too much flexibility in their back are more likely to encounter future back problems.
+This is a downside: people with too much flexibility in their back are more likely to encounter future back problems.
 Here’s why:

 The sacrum is shaped like an arrowhead.
-Located at the bottom of your spinal column, the sacrum is held rigidly to your ileum by powerful ligaments.
-As if they were thick rubber bands, these ligaments keep everything in place.
+Powerful ligaments hold the sacrum rigidly to your ileum at the bottom of your spinal column.
+As thick rubber bands, these ligaments keep everything in place.

 Yoga and Pilates SI joint stretches may stretch and loosen these ligaments, but if you sit at your desk for many hours, your sacrum (arrowhead) may move downward, causing mechanical back pain.

 Back pain patients, for example, tend to overuse and use their backs incorrectly more often.
 People who sit, stand, or move incorrectly increase their backloads, resulting in pain.
-They may, paradoxically, have more motion and strength in their backs and SI joints but less motion and load in their hips (ball and socket joints).
-It is important to keep in mind this point when thinking about the most suitable exercises for your pain triggers.
+They may have more motion and strength in their backs and SI joints but less motion and load in their hips (ball and socket joints).
+It is essential to keep in mind this point when thinking about the most suitable exercises for your pain triggers.

-We know that sitting is one of the most common positions people experience pain in, especially those who suffer from SI joint problems.
-Choosing a chair or cushion can be difficult if you are unsure what to look for and this blog post has given some great advice on how to best sit with sacroiliac joint pain.
-If you want more information about ergonomic chairs
+We know that sitting is one of the most common positions people experience pain, especially those who suffer from SI joint problems.
+Choosing a chair or cushion can be difficult if you are unsure what to look for, and this blog post has given some great advice on best sitting with sacroiliac joint pain.
+If you want more information about ergonomic chairs.